What is Cash Flow from Operations (Operating Activities)?

 source: ycharts

 The main reason why a company exists is to earn revenue and create shareholder revenue.
-This is the prime reason why the assessment of whether the company has been able to generate cash by operating activities is an important component.
+This is the prime reason why assessing whether the company has been able to generate cash by operating activities is an important component.
 As from above, we can see that Apple Incorporation in FY15 has generated $81,7 billion as cash from operating activities, of which $53,394 billion has been generated as Net income.

 source: ycharts